-This is a collection of frequently asked questions about the Segmented Inner Organs of the Visible Human.
+This is a collection of frequently asked questions about the Segmented Inner Organs of the Visible Human (SIO).

-Is this the same as the Visible Human data?
+1 Is this the same as the Visible Human Project?

-No. The color images of the torso of the Visible Human Male were reduced in size and geometrically aligned with the CT data to obtain an isotropic data volume.
-In a subsequent segmentation procedure, these data were augmented with anatomical object labels.
+No, but it’s based on the Visible Human Project.
+The original color images of the Visible Human Male were reduced in size and geometrically aligned with the CT images by 3D registration, resulting in an isotropic, multi-spectral image volume.
+In a subsequent 3D segmentation, the anatomical components were identified and marked with object labels.

-The limiting factor is the voxel spacing, which is given by a voxel size of 1 mm x 1 mm x 1 mm.
+The limiting factor is the voxel size of 1 mm x 1 mm x 1 mm.
 Structures smaller than that may only be represented as slight changes in color or CT intensity.

 Sure, please download the sample file.
 This ZIP archive contains a set of 5 consecutive slices, each with color, CT, and label images.
 An object list is also included, which links the numbers in the label images to their anatomical meanings.

-Why can’t I see anything on the label images?
+9 Why isn’t there anything to see on the label images?

-For technical reasons, these are 16 bit TIFF images, which some programs cannot display properly.
-Programs which can handle these data include ImageJ or Photoshop.
+These are 16 bit TIFF images, which some programs cannot display properly.
+Programs that can handle these data include ImageJ (free) or Adobe Photoshop.
 If the image still appears all black, adjust the brightness/contrast or level/window settings, respectively.

 The images need to be stacked on top of each other.
-For example, in ImageJ, use File > Import > Image Sequence … to create image volumes for color, CT, and label data, respectively.
+For example, in ImageJ, use File > Import > Image Sequence … to create three image volumes from the color, CT, and label images, respectively.

-No, the data comes as a 3D voxel model.
-If you need a surface model, you can create it for yourself, using methods such as Marching Cubes.
+No, the data comes as a three-dimensional voxel model.
+If you need a polygon mesh, you can create it for yourself, using methods such as Marching Cubes.

 12 Can I get the model as a 3DS, 3MF, Collada, OBJ, STL, VRML, X3D file?